zakcali/WosAdvSearch/README.md

 There are Python source codes for querying wos programmatically, such as https://github.com/enricobacis/wos , https://github.com/karthik/RRR and https://github.com/MSU-Libraries/wos

 Since my university supply me a server with php capabilities, I had to search for php source codes, like https://gist.github.com/pol/1321660 and https://gist.github.com/domoritz/2012629

+# Logic
+There are 3 vertical tabs.
+1- First vertical tab finds publications from various indexes, and creates queries for Web of Science Advanced Search Tab